sudheermuthyala/terraform-on-AWS-with-SRE-IAC-DevOps/classes/03-Terraform-Settings-Providers-Resources/21-creating-EC2-instance-Resource-in-terraform/README.md

 ![](2022-03-09-07-06-33.png)
 ## Resource Syntax
 - **Resource**
-- **Resource type :** It determines the kind of infrastructure Object it manages What arguments and other attributes the
+- **Resource type :** It determines the kind of infrastructure Object it manages What arguments and other attributes the resource supports.
 ![](2022-03-09-07-22-16.png)
 - **Resource Lable or Resource Local name**
 ![](2022-03-09-07-25-32.png)